bennycheung/bennycheung.github.io/_posts/2024-11-10-seeing-logic-with-existential-graphs.md

 Similarly, explaining a family tree through a diagram enables immediate understanding of relationships that would be cumbersome to convey through text alone.
 Visual logic leverages this natural aptitude for visual processing, making abstract reasoning more concrete.

 The **Picture Superiority Effect** is a well-documented phenomenon in cognitive psychology, indicating that individuals remember images more effectively than words.
 Studies have shown that people can recall images with high accuracy even after brief exposure, highlighting the power of visual memory.
 In educational settings, visual aids such as diagrams and charts enhance learning by making complex information more accessible and engaging.

-By applying visual logic, abstract concepts become tangible, bridging the gap between complex ideas and intuitive understanding.
-This approach aligns with how the human brain naturally processes information, facilitating better comprehension and retention.

 ## Embracing the Complexity: The Messiness of Visual Logic